amosavian/AMSMB2/README.md

 ## Usage

 Just read inline help to find what each function does.
 It's straightforward.

-**For now, operations are not realy async.
-Any operation will be queued to be performed after the previous operation is completed.
-Please create mulitple instances of `AMSMB2` in case you need real asynchronous performing.**
+It's thread safe and any queue.

-To do file operations you must use this template:
+To do listing files in directory and file operations you must use this template:

 ```swift
 import AMSMB2